FRIKKern/AutoCollapseBuffs/README.md

 ### Automatic BuffFrame Management 🔄

-- **Collapse Buffs in Combat:** Keeps your screen clear by hiding the BuffFrame when you enter combat.
+- **Collapse Buffs in Combat:** Keeps your screen clear by collapsing the BuffFrame when you enter combat.
 - **Expand Buffs out of Combat:** Restores the BuffFrame when you exit combat, so you can monitor your active buffs.

 ### Seamless Integration 🧩